2008

 ● 3-13-2008: The topic for the 16 March 2008 Philosophy Club is: “Can you be rationally persuaded to convert to a religion?”
 My initial answer: No, because religion is, one, nonrational, and, two, false.
 If you think belief in God is rational, is polytheism rational as well?
 What of belief in witches and goblins?
 (If so, why?)
 In his article “Religious Epistemology,” Professor Kelly James Clark makes a case, a fairly good one, I think, that very few of our (quite reasonable) beliefs actually satisfy the strict, classical requirements of rationality: that the belief be self-evident, evident to the senses, incorrigible, or logically deducible from such fundamental propositions.
 In this view, the only beliefs that are truly irrational are ones inconsistent with obviously true statements, inconsistent assertions like “two plus two does not equal four.”
 Which supports my foregoing statement that religion is nonrational, not irrational.
 In light of that understanding, it occurs to me that perhaps we nonbelievers should strike this deal with believers: We won’t call your belief irrational if you won’t claim that it’s rational (that is, demonstrable, rationally compulsory).
 More generally, perhaps the focus of philosophy should be, not whether a given belief is rational, but simply which side has the better reasoning; not the rationality of propositions, but the quality of arguments.

 But just where does the concept of the nonrational fit in?
-Perhaps we could define the rational as based on reason; the irrational as inconsistent with reason; and the nonrational as neither based on reason nor contradicted by it.
+Perhaps we could define the rational as based on reason; the irrational as inconsistent with reason; and the nonrational as neither based on reason nor inconsistent with it.
 The classification in this regard of certain propositions and arguments may be unclear, and even a mere matter of judgment or opinion.

 [Later note (2021): My conclusion that religion is nonrational, may be wrong.
 In my piece “The Impossibility of Knowledge, Free Will, and God” I argue that God is logically impossible.
 Since belief in God is fundamental to religion, would that (the impossibility of God) not make religion (at least when it’s interpreted literally) irrational? . . .
 On the other hand, if a person doesn’t understand and agree with my argument for God’s impossibility, then, perhaps, by Clark’s definition, my thesis about God would not be self-evident, and so such a person’s belief in God would not count as irrational.]